thejsj/colabExercises/README.md

 	            finalListOfOptions.append([])
 	            finalListOfOptions[len(finalListOfOptions) - 1].extend(listOfoptions)

-	    goThroughEachOne(options, level, listOfoptions)
+	    goThroughEachOne(options, 0, [])
 	    return finalListOfOptions

 ## Radius

 I was a little scared of this one yesterday, but thinking about it yesterday night I figured the answer was quite simple.
-Given that the diameter is nothing more than an infinite number of lines at distance R (radius), then the radius would always be greater than the distance of the point to any given point insinde the circle.
-I'm not now sure if that was the quesiton I was being asked, so I apologize if I answered an easier question than the one given to me.
+Given that the diameter is nothing more than an infinite number of lines at distance R (radius), then the radius would always be greater than the distance of the point to any given point inside the circle.
+I'm not now sure if that was the question I was being asked, so I apologize if I answered an easier question than the one given to me.
 Google helped me confirm if what I was thinking was right: <http://stackoverflow.com/questions/481144/equation-for-testing-if-a-point-is-inside-a-circle>.

 The python version is ok, but it's not that interesting, so I made a [Processing](http://processing.org/) example.
 To view that one you have to download the Processing software or you can see a canvas based HTML5 version here: <http://thejsj.com/2013/colab/Radius/Radius-Processing/web-export/>.
 In this example, there is a point class with and X and Y variable and a BasePoint class with a radius.
 If the point is within the diameter of that circle (drawn with a red stroke), then the script draw an ellipse around the point.
 It's interactive so you can change the radius or the position of the BasePoint with the mouse.